 Alice Springs seems like a sleepy little outback town, but there’s a lot more going on than first meets the eye.

-Alice Springs is a big friendly country town with a lot to offer travelers with excellent museums, a fantastic wildlife park and outstanding galleries of Indigenous art.
-The landscape is stunning and you will find that the ruggedly beautiful MacDonnell Ranges are a magnificent backdrop for our desert sunsets.
+Alice Springs is a big friendly country town with a lot to offer travelers including excellent museums, a fantastic wildlife park and outstanding galleries of Indigenous art.
+The landscape is stunning and you will find the ruggedly beautiful McDonnell Ranges are a magnificent backdrop for the magical desert sunsets.

-You don’t have to venture far to find yourself amongst rich orange-red gorges, the contrasting pastel hues of the MacDonnell Ranges and the ghostly white gum trees.
+Find yourself amid the rich orange-red gorges, contrasting pastel hues of the MacDonnell Ranges and ghostly white gum trees.
 Be warned, the landscape absolutely will take your breath away!

-- Anzac Hill – The Alice Springs township is reasonably flat so the most popular vantage point is Anzac Hill with great views over Mt Gillen and the MacDonnell Ranges.
-Anzac Hill is a great place to watch the sun go down against the MacDonnell Ranges and experience the amazing desert sunsets.
+The Alice Springs township is fairly flat so the best vantage point is Anzac Hill which provides great views over Mt Gillen and the MacDonnell Ranges.
+Anzac Hill is a great place to watch the sun go down and experience one of the amazing desert sunsets.

-- East MacDonnell Ranges – An easy Day Trip, so pack a picnic and head east towards Emily Gap, Jessie Gap, Corroboree Rock, Trephina Gorge and Ross River Resort.
-It’s well worth the drive and if you have a 4WD there are additional options like John Hayes Rockhole if you have the time.
+Pack a picnic lunch and head east towards Emily Gap, Jessie Gap, Corroboree Rock, Trephina Gorge and Ross River Resort.
+It’s well worth the drive and if you have a 4WD there are additional options like John Hayes Rockhole that are worth the visit..

 A touch of History

 The Telegraph Station is known as the birthplace of the Alice Springs township, marking the site of the first European settlement of Alice Springs.
 Established in 1871, the Telegraph Station relayed messages between Darwin and Adelaide and later, to link up with an underwater cable network to London providing the first lines of communication between Australia and England.
 Now the Telegraph Station is a popular recreational park to BBQ and spend time with family.